micheldiab/Sudoku/README.md

 User instructions:

 Insert:
-	select cube, press the number button in your keyboard,press 'Enter' button in your keyboard to confirm.
+	Select cube, press the number button in your keyboard,press 'Enter' button in your keyboard to confirm.

 Delete:
-	select cube, press the 'Delete' button in your keyboard.
+	Select cube, press the 'Delete' button in your keyboard.

 Hint:
-	select cube, press the 'h' button in your keyboard.
+	Select cube, press the 'h' button in your keyboard.

 The GUI was created using pygame module.